ait-cs-IaaS/koord2ool/README.md

 Cross-Origin Resource Sharing headers *need* to be set, e.g.:

 ```

 Access-Control-Allow-Headers: *
 Access-Control-Allow-Methods: POST
-Access-Control-Allow-Origin: *
+Access-Control-Allow-Origin:*

 ```

 In hardened environments, it is advisable to restrict CORS headers further, in particular [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin).

 You must enable the remote procedure call interface in the administrative settings of LimeSurvey.
+For Development there is a helper script for activating the endpoint under [dev/activate_rpc](dev/activate_rpc).
 Take note of the URL where this endpoint is exposed, e.g. `https://limesurvey.example.com/admin/remotecontrol`.

-You can either export during build time as `VUE_APP_LIMESURVEY_API` in the [Dockerfile](Dockerfile) or set `LIMESURVEY_RPC_API` in your [compose.yml](compose.yml).

-### Build Server

-The build server should have Node 16 installed.
-Node v17+ also works but may require `NODE_OPTIONS=--openssl-legacy-provider` to be set as an environment variable due to breaking changes in OpenSSL since Node v17.

-Optionally set `VUE_APP_LIMESURVEY_API`, and install dependencies using `npm install`.

-Once successful, run `npm run build`.
-After a little while, generated artefacts will be available in the `dist` folder.
-You can push those files directly to your web server.
-As no server-side processing takes place, there should be no further requirements on the server itself.

-### Web Server

-Publish all files generated in the previous subsection.
-These can be cached (e.g., using [`Cache-Control: immutable`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).

-Once deployed, navigate to the newly deployed tool.
-You can log-in using the credentials of your LimeSurvey instance.

-## Architecture

-On a surface level, this software is a web application that tightly integrates into LimeSurvey.
-LimeSurvey is an open-source questionnaire software that will be used to collect data from participants.

-A docker-compose file is attached to illustrate the deployment of the software.
-When using this type of deployment, the container will run and expose the tool using nginx.

-## Deployment with Docker

-The repository contains a [docker-compose.yml](compose.yml) file.
-Note that this tool uses LimeSurvey for authentication.
-User management and any IAM-related subjects should be done there.

 ## How to Use

 ### Creating a Survey

-Create a survey in LimeSurvey as you normally would.
+Create a survey in LimeSurvey as described in the [LimeSurvey documentation](https://manual.limesurvey.org/Surveys_-_introduction).
 Note that you need to have the survey in closed-access mode so that individual answers can be associated with a source.

 If you want to be able to allow users to update their responses, set the following options in "Participants settings":

 - "Allow multiple responses or update responses with one access code" should be ON, and
 - "Enable participant-based response persistence" should be ON as well.

 **Important:** You must turn "Anonymized responses" *off*, and turn "Date stamp" *on*.
 Otherwise, LimeSurvey will not store submission times and sets it to January 1, 1980.